I’m in the lobby of a breathtaking luxury hotel.

-You should read the Hotel Stories for six reasons.
+You should read the Hotel Stories for seven reasons.

 Your first reason is The Two Rooms.
 Ingredients are an obnoxious male guest; a dodgy Prime Minister on a moral crusade; a high-class call-girl; some cigar-smoking Russian ice-hockey fans; an angry Japanese sushi chef; and a macabre twist.
 Is it my favourite?
 Perhaps it is.

 Your second reason is The White Blouse, set in a hotel with ugly problems including corruption, abuse of women and a guest with unpleasant sexual proclivities.
 The White Blouse has a couple of scenes which are not for the squeamish.
 Actually, all of the Hotel Stories are intended for adult readers, although none is erotic or explicit.

 Your third reason is Gents, an adventure set in sunny Florida.
 It involves a congress of hoteliers; a dodgy night-club; alligators; corporate in-fighting; and an ambitious male colleague who does not respect Ms N. This is, of course, a mistake.